-The previous guidance for Phase 1 completion in the first half of calendar 2017 has been updated to reflect the longer period than expected to determine a Phase 2 dose.
-Additional cohorts of patients have been enrolled in an effort to reach drug exposures associated with efficacy in pre-clinical animal models.
-At the date of this MD&A, EPI-506 continues to be well-tolerated, with patients currently being enrolled in two parallel cohorts, one receiving two doses per day and the other cohort receiving one dose per day..
+The previous guidance for Phase 1 completion in the first half of calendar 2017 and Phase 2 completion in the second half of calendar 2018 has been updated to reflect the longer period than expected to determine a Phase 2 dose.
+Additional cohorts of patients have been enrolled in an effort to reach drug exposures associated with efficacy in preclinical animal models.
+At the date of this MD&A, patients are currently being enrolled or treated in two parallel cohorts, one receiving two doses per day and the other cohort receiving one dose per day.